elifesciences/data-hub-ejp-xml-pipeline/README.md

 Following are the credentials that you may need to provide
 - GCP's service account json key (mandatory for all data pipelines)
 - AWS credentials

-To run the application locally:

-    make build-dev airflow-initdb airflow-start

 To run the whole test on the application: